8 SMART Customer Service Goals for 2025 [With Real Business Examples]

 Mark Daoust at Quiet Light suggests using flow charts to track the company’s average response time, and they’ve seen some very impressive results.

-From using these tracking methods, the company has gone from an average of 1.5 business days down to 0.8 FRT.
+From using these tracking methods, their customer service department has gone from an average of 1.5 business days down to 0.8 FRT.

-‘Our customers are consistently impressed with the speed at which we get back to them.’
+As a result, their customers are consistently impressed with the speed at which Quirt Light gets back to them.

 Another smart way to reduce your customer wait times is to actually display your average wait time to your customer.